 October 26, 2019

 Efficiency is a killer in all manufacturing companies.
 Better, faster, cheaper.
 You probably heard it many times.
 Many manufacturing companies, especially small ones are experiencing significant difficulties in organizing their processes.
 The lack of IT resources and high levels of distribution are the key factors.
-Companies are working with contractors, designers, suppliers located everywhere and ending up with managing Bill of Materials and Purchase Orders using Spreadsheets and Email.
+Companies are working with contractors, designers, suppliers located everywhere and ending up with managing Bill of Materials (BOM) and Purchase Orders using Spreadsheets and Email.
 This is extremely inefficient and prone to mistakes that lead to low margins and delays.

 Earlier this year we introduced OpenBOM Design to Purchase Solution.
 This function allows delivering an end-to-end design-to-purchasing process for engineering teams and medium-sized manufacturing companies.
 This functionality gives OpenBOM subscribers tools to plan Order BOMs, manage vendors and create purchase orders as a single integrated process fully integrated with design and engineering bill of materials process.